Minors

 POLS-445 Terrorism and Political Violence 3

 The public policy minor provides students with a foundation in the field of public policy and allows them to make connections between public policy and other fields of study.
-The minor underscores the role of public policy on science and technology-based problems.
-Students obtain a deeper understanding of public policy and the policy making process, how policy analysis impacts policymaking, and how public policies operate within a number of specific science or technological domains.
+Students select one of two tracks within the minor.
+The policy issues track develops a broad perspective of public policy and its relationship to other fields.
+The policy analysis track highlights the analytical tools used by the policy analyst to evaluate and understand policy formulation and impacts.
+Both tracks explore contemporary public policy issues, especially those connected to the science and technology fields.
+This minor underscores the role of public policy on science and technology-based problems.
+Students will obtain a deeper understanding of what public policy is and how it is integrated within a number of specific contexts.
+This minor is closed to students with a sub-plan in public policy.

 TOTAL CREDITS 15